Clonephaze/nfc-keychain-generator-blender-addon/README.md

 ## Support & Feedback

-For questions, issues, or feature requests, please visit the project repository or contact me at jack@clonecore.net.
+For questions, issues, or feature requests, please open an issue in the project repository or contact me at **jack@clonecore.net**.